aheadley/python-crunchyroll/README.md

 ### LICENSE

-This project is licensed under GPLv2+, I will get around to adding the license to the repo... eventually.
+This project is licensed under GPLv2+.